 Hundreds of years ago, the Gaelic name used by the Eagon family in Ireland was Mac Aodhagain, which means son of Aodh, a personal name usually Anglicized as Hugh.

 Early Origins of the Eagon family

-Another 273 words (20 lines of text) covering the year 1172 is included under the topic Early Eagon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Eagon research.
+Another 137 words (10 lines of text) covering the year 1172 is included under the topic Early Eagon History in all our PDF Extended History products and printed products wherever possible.

 Eagon Spelling Variations

 The Middle Ages saw a great number of spelling variations for surnames common to the Irish landscape.
 One reason for these variations is the fact that surnames were not rigidly fixed by this period.
 The following variations for the name Eagon were encountered in the archives: Egan, Eagan, Keegan, MacEgan, Kegan, Keagan and many more.

 Early Notables of the Eagon family (pre 1700)